AT&T Internet offers fiber-backed internet service throughout Los Angeles. However, the speed varies widely based on location.

 - Price in Los Angeles: $60/month (discounted from $80)

 AT&T Fiber Internet 1000 is the fastest plan offered by AT&T in Los Angeles, and the fastest consumer-grade internet connection currently available in city limits.
 The only other provider offering this speed locally is Ting (launching in Culver City in 2021).
 Spectrum claims to offer gigabit speeds in Los Angeles, but they don’t offer upload above 35 Mbps.
 AT&T 1000 has 880 Mbps upload speeds, which is effectively gigabit and more than 25 times the maximum offered by Spectrum locally.Order Plan

 AT&T internet in Los Angeles: a tale of two cities

 AT&T has two networks for internet service in Los Angeles: a Fiber-to-the-Home network (called “AT&T Fiber”) and a Fiber-to-the-Node network (called “AT&T DSL”, or “AT&T IPBB”).

 Between these two networks, AT&T has 100% availability within LA city limits.

-Their fiber network is available to around 20% of Los Angeles, while the other 70% of the city falls back to the older DSL service.
+Their fiber network is available to around 30% of Los Angeles, while the other 70% of the city falls back to the older DSL or “IPBB” service.

 The reason this matters is because while both networks cost the same price, AT&T Fiber has speeds up to 1,000 Mbps, while AT&T DSL is only 25–100 Mbps.

-In some parts of the city, the speed is even lower — some locations in Los Feliz don’t even reach 1 Mbps advertised price.
+In some parts of the city, the speed is even lower — some locations we’ve tested in Los Feliz don’t even reach 1 Mbps advertised price.